sam-b/z3-stuff/a-bug-hunters-constraint-solver/README.md

 	target = int(sys.argv[1],16)
 </pre>

-Next we need to declare a symbolic variable which is equivalent to 'a' in the earlier code, this will be the value which when transformed matches the target value.
+Next we need to declare a symbolic variable which is equivalent to the 'a' variable in the earlier code, this will be the value which once transformed matches the target value.

 <pre>
 	x = BitVec('x', 32)
 </pre>

-Now we create a Z3 solver object and add the constraints we know to it, that the value should be between 0x80000000 and 0xffffffff and that when left shifted by 5 with 0x456860 added to it should equal the target value.
+Now we create a Z3 solver object and add the constraints we know to it, that the value should be between 0x80000000 and 0xffffffff and that when left shifted by 5 with 0x456860 added to it, it should equal the target value.

 <pre>
 	s = Solver()